Last updated on January 12th, 2021

 According to the National Golf Foundation more than 24 million people played golf on a golf course and almost 1 million people participated in off-course golf activities in 2019.
 Golf is popular in countries including Ireland, Canada, United Kingdom, United States etc. Golf is a club and ball sport in which players use various clubs to hit balls into series of holes on a course in as few strokes as possible.
-With these 50 interesting facts about golf, let us explore more about the game including its history, evolution, equipment, famous golf players, golf courses, rules and much more.
+With these facts about golf, let us explore more about the game including its history, evolution, equipment, famous golf players, golf courses, rules and much more.

 1. Golf is the 10th most popular sport in the world with 450 million fans.
 During the 2020 PGA Championship round, 6.873 m viewers tuned in on CBS to catch the action on the greens.

 2. The modern game of golf can be traced to Scotland during the 15th century.
 Although the ancient origin of the game is not clear, historians believe that golf may be associated with paganica, an ancient Roman game that involved hitting a leather ball using a bent stick.
 It may also be rooted in the Chinese game called chuiwan, wherein a stick is used to hit a small ball to sink it into a hole in the ground.

 3. Golf is a ball game that does not have a standardized playing area or court.
 The playing field consists of golf courses that feature a series of holes located in different terrains.
 The difficulty of the game increases or decreases depending on the layout and arrangement of the terrain.

 4. Golfers have to contend with different forms of terrain in a course.
 These include the fairway, the long-grass rough, the sand traps or bunkers, and hazards such as rocks and water.
 The courses with the best designs feature holes with a unique layout.